-The first pages in this booklet are designed to help you map out your ideas.
+Pages 6-10 in this booklet are designed to help you map out your ideas.

-The main section of the booklet tells you all about the different subjects you can choose from.
+From Page 11 onwards the booklet tells you all about the different subjects you can choose from.
 It is important that you read this section thoroughly so that you understand what each subject involves.
 If you are not clear about anything, email your teacher or the Subject Leader (see page 4).